 Be sure to have a good understanding of monthly fees, transactions and ATM fees, but also what happens if you can't afford the monthly fee.

-Remember if you are looking to get a prepaid product for foreign currency for a trip abroad then a prepaid credit building card might not be right for you.
-Equally, if you have no need to improve your credit report then you might find that other prepaid debit card products without monthly fees are better suited to your needs.
+Remember if you are looking to get a prepaid product for foreign currency for a trip abroad, then a prepaid credit building card might not be right for you.
+Equally, if you have no need to improve your credit rating, then you might find that other prepaid debit card products without monthly fees are better suited to your needs.